jnolis/ggirl-examples/README.md

 # ggirl-examples

 This repo gives small working examples of the systems that power [{ggirl}](https://github.com/jnolis/ggirl).
+Note that these are just the examples of code--for a more holistic overview check out my 45-minute [NY R Hackers talk](https://www.youtube.com/watch?v=tTgRhJ6lb4w) that goes into lots of detail on ggirl.

 Examples:
-* __stripe-order__ - a Shiny app that lets the user make an order through Stripe
+* __stripe-order__ - a Shiny app that lets the user make an order through Stripe.
 * __stripe-fulfillment__ - a Shiny app that listens for the Stripe webhook to fulfill a paid order.
 Note that this should probably be a plumber API but it's done via Shiny in ggirl.
 You could change to to plumber by making it a POST endpoint.
+For a general overview of running background processes in Shiny check out my [blog post](https://jnolis.com/blog/shiny_background_processes/).
 * __shiny-upload__ - the ability to have an R function push data to a separate Shiny app.
 This provides three separate solutions.
 Note that it's often better to do this as a plumber API, but somtimes you might want to use Shiny anyway.
 The methods are:
-  * Add a HTTP request handler to Shiny (first shown by [Garrick Aden-Buie](https://gist.github.com/gadenbuie/c19cf997467930729ec9acaf98a150fb))
+  * Add a HTTP request handler to Shiny (first shown by [Garrick Aden-Buie](https://gist.github.com/gadenbuie/c19cf997467930729ec9acaf98a150fb)).
-  * Add the POST handling to the UI function of Shiny (first shown by [Joe Cheng](https://gist.github.com/jcheng5/2aaff19e67079840350d08361fe7fb20))
+  * Add the POST handling to the UI function of Shiny (first shown by [Joe Cheng](https://gist.github.com/jcheng5/2aaff19e67079840350d08361fe7fb20)).
   * Use the [{brochure}](https://github.com/ColinFay/brochure) package by Colin Fay.

 ### Setup